 As another example of a use of one of the other fields 309, a user can input notes in the other field 309.
 When a user initially receives a data entry 300, the entry 300, for instance, may include data in all fields 301 to 308 except field 309, which has been left blank.
 The user can then input his or her notes in the other field.
 An initial data entry 300 may include the field 305 for the caller's telephone number which contains the digits for the calling number.
 The user, however, may not readily recognize the caller from just reading the telephone number listed in field 305.
 To more clearly indicate the caller, the user may input notes in field 309 to identify the caller's name.
 Alternatively, the notes in field 309 may reflect part or all of the contents of the message.
 The user may receive a large document or message and may input a brief description of the document or message in the field 309.
 As another example, the recipient of the message may read the message or document and discover that the caller is requesting some service or goods from the recipient, such as a request for certain documents or delivery of a certain quantity of goods.
-The recipient may One of these data fields may comprise a field 301 for 35 read the document or message and place somes notes in the field 309 to indicate the type of follow-up service or action that needs to be taken.
+The recipient may read the document or message and place some notes in the field 309 to indicate the type of follow-up service or action that needs to be taken.
 An assistant to the recipient can then view the notes in field 309 and take appropriate steps to ensure that the requested service or goods are delivered.
 If the data entry is security protected, one of the other fields 309, as discussed above, may grant the assistant limited access to just the field 309 or may grant more expansive access whereby the assistant can view fields 301 to 309 as well as the actual document or message.
-The fields 309 may caller is indicated in field 305 while the size of the message, 45 serve various other purposes, as will be apparent to those skilled in the art.
+The fields 309 may serve various other purposes, as will be apparent to those skilled in the art.

-FIG. 18 illustrates a process 320 for using the MSDS 10 for document management purposes.
+FIG. 18 illustrates a process 320 for using the MSDS 10 307.
+A document number for uniquely identifying the mes- 40 for document management purposes.
 With reference to FIG. 18, a user sends a search request to the MSDS 10 for a particular document or set of documents at step 321.
 The user may issue this request with the computer 32 by clicking on a link, such as a link to "Search Documents," which may be presented to the user by the MSDS 10 after the user has been granted accesses to his or her mailbox at step 72 shown in FIG. 3.
 The MSDS 10 may present the user with the option to search the document archives at other times, such as when the user first attempts to access the mailbox at step 62, or when the URL received by the HTTPD 37 from computer 32 points toward the document archives.